jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 We can take this further.
 It's time to build a centralized cache management system!

-## 1. Start Small: Implementing A Simple Transaction Cache
+## Building a Cache Management System in 7 Steps

-Now that we've discussed how constants & static variables work in Apex, let's start there.
-We need a fancy caching system in Apex - it should:
+Now that we've reviewed how Apex handles static variables (and their limitations) and we've done a quick crash course on platform cache, let's start building a cache management system.
+We need a fancy caching system in Apex that should ultimately have several features:

 - Provide Apex developers with the ability to add, retrieve, update, and clear cached data
 - Support caching of any Apex data type
 - Leverage a "key" name (`String`) as a way to add & retrieve cached data
   - Inherently, the key must also be unique, so the cache system should enforce uniqueness
+- Have the ability to cache data within a single transaction or across multiple transactions
+- Handles some of the oddities of dealing with Platform Cache, such as:
+  - Testability of Platform Cache can be challenging
+  - No support for caching null values

+### 1. Start Small: Implementing A Simple Transaction Cache

+With the info we reviewed about how constants & static variables work in Apex, let's start with a simple constant, and we'll expand from there.
 In the words of Kent Beck, "start small or not at all."
 And we can implement all of these features, using only 3 lines of code - we really can't get any smaller than this.

 ```java
 public without sharing class CacheManager_v1_super_simple {